softwaremill/ox/doc/retries.md

 # Retries

-The retries mechanism allows to retry a failing operation according to a given policy (e.g. retry 3 times with a 100ms delay between attempts).
+The retries mechanism allows to retry a failing operation according to a given configuration (e.g. retry 3 times with a 100ms delay between attempts).

 ## API